<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>Wang Man brought this method back to where it came from and spent a day with her daughters and their friends designing fashion.</p>
+<p class="wp-block-paragraph">Wang Man brought it back to where it belongs.
+She spent a day with her daughters and their friends designing fashion.</p>

 <h2 class="wp-block-heading">Define</h2>